laminas/laminas-mvc/doc/book/migration/to-v3-0.md

 `Zend\Mvc\Service\ServiceManagerConfig` and
 `Zend\Mvc\Controller\ControllerManager` classes.

+Additionally, the duck-typed `ServiceLocatorAwareInterface` implementation in `AbstractController` was removed, as messaged in the 2.7 release.

 If you relied on this functionality, you are encouraged to update your code to use factories to inject your *actual* dependencies.